 And it’s over to Flik the Jack Russell.
 We love how he found a place on our Silent Night stocking.
 He looks so cute, with his “is it dinner time yet?” look on his face.

-We have made up many stockings over the years, and have created albums for each of them on Jolly Red’s Facebook Page.
+We have made up many stockings over the years, and have created many albums on Jolly Red’s Facebook Page.
 For more fabric inspiration, you might like to take a look there too.

 Any other questions, please do get in touch.
 We’re always happy to help,